 a reference to a contract of supply is to a contract of supply of gas to the consumer at the IGTS Supply Point.

-For the purposes of this paragraph 8, in relation to a CSEP Supply Point references to a Supply Point Confirmation are to the equivalent things provided (pursuant to IGTAD Section E3.1) in the IGT Code; and references to a Proposed Supply Point shall be construed accordingly.
+For the purposes of this paragraph 8, in relation to a CSEP Supply Point references to a Relevant CSS Request are to the equivalent things provided (pursuant to IGTAD Section E3.1) in the IGT Code; and references to a Proposed Supply Point shall be construed accordingly.

 For the purposes of the Code, references to an Interruptible IGTS Supply Point are to an IGTS Supply Point for which the corresponding CSEP Supply Point is interruptible.